-In 1907, throughout the peninsula but particularly in the north, a series of waves of mass conversions began, referred to as the "Great Revival" that is compared to the "Great Awakenings" in late eighteenth and early nineteenth century England and America.
 "This revival undoubtedly had its roots in the unstable political and cultural circumstances of the time.
-The power released in this unusual event became the energy for the evangelization of the nation by the Koreans themselves."88 Within the first generation of Protestant missionary efforts, Korean cities and towns throughout the peninsula acquired sizeable Christian populations that included numbers of the growing Korean modernizing middle class.
+The power released in this unusual event became the energy for the evangelization of the nation by the Koreans themselves."
+Within the first generation of Protestant missionary efforts, Korean cities and towns throughout the peninsula acquired sizeable Christian populations that included numbers of the growing Korean modernizing middle class.
 Pyongyang, the center of the Great Revivals, became known as the "Jerusalem of the East."